dee-code-07/PCOS-Aging-Mitochondrial-Landscapes/README.md

 1. Run `01_preprocessing` to generate integrated objects.
 2. Execute `02_analysis` folders to reproduce manuscript figures.
 3. Consult `03_supplementary` for deeper metric validation.

----

-## Citation
-If you use these scripts or find this research helpful, please cite:
-> *Manuscript Title*, Authors, Journal (Year).
-DOI: [Link]

-## Contact
-For questions regarding the code or data, please open an issue or contact the authors directly.